Fiddlin' John Carson

-"Fiddlin'" John Carson (March 23, 1868 – December 11, 1949) was an American old-time fiddler and singer who recorded what is widely considered to be the first country music song featuring vocals and lyrics.
+"Fiddlin'" John Carson (March 23, 1868 – December 11, 1949) was an American musician and singer who is widely considered to be one of the early pioneers of country music.

 Early life

 Carson was born near McCaysville in Fannin County, Georgia.
 He moved to Cobb County in his youth.
 His father worked as a section foreman for the Western and Atlantic Railroad Company.
 In his teens, Carson learned to play the fiddle, using an old Stradivari-copy violin brought from Ireland in the early 18th century.
 In his teens, he worked as a racehorse jockey.

 In 1894, Carson married, and a couple of years later, in 1900, he began working for the Exposition Cotton Mills in Atlanta, followed by work in other cotton mills of the Atlanta area for the next twenty years, eventually being promoted to foreman.
-In 1911, Carson's family moved to Cabbagetown, Georgia and he and his children began working for the Fulton Bag and Cotton Mill.
+In 1911, Carson's family moved to Cabbagetown, Georgia, and he and his children began working for the Fulton Bag and Cotton Mill.
 Three years later, in 1914, the workers of the cotton mill went on strike for their right to form a union, and Carson had nothing else to do but to perform for a living in the streets of North Atlanta.
 In these days, he wrote many songs, and he used to print copies and sell them in the streets for a nickel or a dime.
-Some of the songs he wrote dealt with real-life drama like the murder ballad "Mary Phagan".
+Some of the songs he wrote dealt with real-life drama, like the murder ballad "Mary Phagan".
 Because the governor of Georgia, John Marshall Slaton, commuted the death sentence of the wrongly convicted murderer of Mary Phagan to a life sentence, Carson, in outrage, wrote another version of "Mary Phagan" where he accused the governor of being paid a million dollars from a New York bank to change the verdict, causing him to be thrown in jail for slander.
 The convicted killer, Leo Frank, was lynched.

-On April 1, 1913, Carson performed at the first annual "Georgia Old-Time Fiddlers' Convention", held at the Municipal Auditorium in Atlanta, where he came in fourth.
+On April 1, 1913, Carson performed at the first annual "Georgia Old-Time Fiddlers' Convention" held at the Municipal Auditorium in Atlanta, where he came in fourth.
 But between 1914 and 1922, he was proclaimed "Champion Fiddler of Georgia" seven times.
 The governor of Tennessee, Robert L. Taylor, dubbed him "Fiddlin' John".
 In 1919, Carson began touring, mostly the areas north of Atlanta, with his newly formed band the Cronies.
 He became associated with many politicians of Georgia, like Tom Watson, Herman Talmadge, and Eugene Talmadge, relations that gave rise to new songs like "Tom Watson Special".
 Carson and his daughter Rosa Lee began a series of performances for different political campaigns: for the Tom Watson U.S. Senate Campaign in 1920, for all of the Gene Talmadge campaigns, and for the Herman Talmadge for governor campaign.
 On September 9, 1922, Carson made his radio debut at the Atlanta Journals radio station WSB in Atlanta, It was reported by the Atlanta Journal that Carson's fame quickly spread all over the United States following his broadcast at WSB.